hoangdaicntt/react-native-chrome-lens-ocr/README.md

 ```

 ## Using proxy
-By default, this library uses undici's fetch to make requests.
-You can use undici dispatcher to proxy requests.
-Here's an example:
+By default, this library relies on the global `fetch` implementation (for example, the one bundled with Node.js 18+).
+If you want to add a proxy by using `undici`, install it separately and pass the dispatcher through `fetchOptions`:
 ```javascript
 import Lens from 'chrome-lens-ocr';
 import { ProxyAgent } from 'undici';